Winter War: Finnish Air Force

 March 1940, a Finnish Bristol Blenheim Mk.
 IV bomber of the No. 44 Squadron refuelling at its air base on a frozen lake in Tikkakoski.
 On the fuselage is the swastika, which the Finnish Air Force had adopted as their symbol in 1918.
 Despite the similarity, it was not a Nazi design but was based on the personal owner; Eric von Rosen had donated the first aircraft to the Air Force.

 At the beginning of the war, Finland had a small air force, with only 114 combat planes fit for duty.
 Missions were limited, and fighter aircraft were mainly used to repel Soviet bombers.
 Strategic bombings doubled as opportunities for military reconnaissance.
 Old-fashioned and few in number, aircraft offered little support for Finnish ground troops.
 In spite of losses, the number of planes in the Finnish Air Force rose by over 50 per cent by the end of the war.
 The Finns received shipments of British, French, Italian, Swedish and American aircraft.

 Finnish fighter pilots often flew their motley collection of planes into Soviet formations that outnumbered them 10 or even 20 times.
 Finnish fighters shot down 200 Soviet aircraft, while losing 62 of their own on all causes.
 Finnish anti-aircraft guns downed more than 300 enemy aircraft.
 Often, a Finnish forward air base consisted of a frozen lake, a windsock, a telephone set and some tents.
 Air-raid warnings were given by Finnish women organised by the Lotta Svärd.
-The top scoring fighter ace was Jorma Sarvanto, with 12.83 victories.
+The top-scoring fighter ace was Jorma Sarvanto, with 12.83 victories.
 He would increase his tally during the Continuation War.

 Naval warfare

 Naval activity

 There was little naval activity during the Winter War.
-The Baltic Sea began to freeze over by the end of December, impeding the movement of warships; by mid-winter, only ice breakers and submarines could still move.
+The Baltic Sea began to freeze over by the end of December, impeding the movement of warships; by mid-winter, only icebreakers and submarines could still move.
 The other reason for low naval activity was the nature of Soviet Navy forces in the area.
 The Baltic Fleet was a coastal defence force which did not have the training, logistical structure, or landing craft to undertake large-scale operations.
-The Baltic Fleet possessed two battleships, one heavy cruiser, almost 20 destroyers, 50 motor torpedo boats, 52 submarines, and other miscellaneous vessels.
-The Soviets used naval bases in Paldiski, Tallinn and Liepāja for their operations.
+It possessed two battleships, one heavy cruiser, almost 20 destroyers, 50 motor torpedo boats, 52 submarines, and other miscellaneous vessels.
+The Soviets used naval bases in Paldiski, Tallinn, and Liepāja for their operations.